-As of July 1, 2013 Lake Tech is a tobacco free institution.
-The use of tobacco products of any kind is not permitted at any Lake Tech location.
+Lake Tech is a tobacco free institution.
+The use of tobacco products (including e-cigarettes) of any kind is not permitted at any Lake Tech location.

 ATTENDANCE POLICY

 In an effort to develop appropriate work ethics, LTC students are expected to attend all class sessions.
 Only regularly scheduled class hours will be reported for attendance.
 Some programs require more stringent attendance due to licensure rules as set forth in the program Master Plans of Instruction.